Getting started

 AI + Data Snapshot

-A fast review of how your firm is using AI — including the tools people may be using quietly without a formal policy.
+A time-efficient review of how your firm is using AI — including the tools people may be using quietly without a formal policy.

 Current AI tools in use